airbytehq/airbyte/docs/operator-guides/resumability.md

 Resumability is an inherent feature of Incremental syncs.
 What does it mean for Full Refresh syncs?

-Although incremental syncs are superior in all cases, they require a cursor, which is not always possible.
+Although incremental syncs are superior in all cases, they require implementing a cursor, which is not always possible.

 Consider a data analyst without direct access to the underlying database.
 Not being able to introspect schemas makes identifying and selecting the correct cursor column a challenge.
 In fact, there might not be a cursor column to start!
 Full Refresh, in this case, is the only option.